w-karim/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects

-My data analysis projects using SQL and PowerBi
+My data analysis projects using SQL and PowerBi.

+More projects to be add.